JamesRexMiller4/JamesRexMiller4/README.md

 ### Howdy! 👋

 Thanks for checking out my profile!
-I am a developer primarily skilled in JavaScript/React, CSS/SCSS, HTML, OOP, and TDD.
-Currently working on bettering my understanding of data structures and algorithms, and currently seeking new opportunities 😉.
-Other than that I am focusing on becoming the best version of myself as I can be, and enjoy helping others become their fully realized selves.
+Currently working on and learning about design systems and building UI interfaces, while also improving my skills with D3 and data visualizations.

+Recently came across this challenge, "12 startups in 12 months", and it seems both daunting and enticing.
+May be working on this in the next year, but as always there seems to be just too many things to learn/do.

 ## Look around
 Personally, I am most proud of my project Condensate.
 There is still much to be done before that baby is fully realized, but you should check out some of my Github favorites as I think these are some of the most interesting open source repos on the webs.
+I've also starred some very helpful repos with resources for FrontEnd web development.

 <!--